neo-mashiro/sketchpad/README.md

 ## Build (Windows only)

 The `premake5.lua` script will handle all the workspace/project/build settings for us, there's no need to configure `build/release` or `win32/x64` manually, just run `premake.bat` and you are good to go.
-Alternatively, you can build the solution in console using
+Alternatively, you can also build the solution on the command line like so:
 ```bash
 git clone https://github.com/neo-mashiro/sketchpad.git
 cd sketchpad/
 vendor/premake/premake5.exe vs2019
 ```
 The `\vendor` folder already contains the pre-compiled binaries of all dependencies listed above, simply open the solution in Visual Studio and start building.
 Upon success, executables will be built into a sub-folder in `\bin` for the selected platform, and all dependent DLLs will be automatically copied over there.
-You can also move the exe folder around, as long as it's inside root, paths are automatically deducted.
+You can also move the exe folder around without problems, as long as it's inside root, paths are automatically deducted.

 ## Screenshots